pachyderm/docs-content/latest/run-commands/pachctl_get_file.md

 ```
   -h, --help             help for file
-      --offset int       The number of bytes in the file to skip ahead when reading.
+      --offset int       Set the number of bytes in the file to skip ahead when reading.
-  -o, --output string    The path where data will be downloaded.
+  -o, --output string    Set the path where data will be downloaded.
       --progress         {true|false} Whether or not to print the progress bars. (default true)
-      --project string   Project in which repo is located. (default "openCV")
+      --project string   Specify the project (by name) where the file's repo is located. (default "standard-ml-tutorial")
   -r, --recursive        Download multiple files, or recursively download a directory.
       --retry            {true|false} Whether to append the missing bytes to an existing file.
 No-op if the file doesn't exist.
 ```